In the entryway, an arm swished into a nylon jacket.

 “Too damned cold”

 She let herself in.

-He sat tilted back in his leather recliner looking only at the television, an old checkered blanket covering his legs, a beer and a sandwich on the nightstand.
+He sat tilted back in his leather recliner looking only at the television, a tattered and stained checkered blanket covering his legs, a beer and a sandwich on the nightstand.

 “Did you come in here to nag me?” he accused.

-She felt a wave of inner-peace.
-Even a few hours ago, she would have scolded him.
-Told him that tuna and mayonnaise could be lethal if left out overnight but after all the fretting about how to guiltlessly rid herself of a husband, the solution had presented itself as something so simple.
+Even a few hours ago, she might have scolded him.
+Told him that tuna and mayonnaise could be lethal if left out overnight – but after all her fretting about a way to guiltlessly rid herself of a husband, the solution had presented itself as something so simple.